SuperDARNCanada/data_flow/mirror/README.md

   - python `delete_files_globus.py -t 'raw' -r 'mirror_root_dir/' -d 'deletions_dir/'
         -l '~/log_dir/' files_to_delete.txt`
   - For usage instructions run python `delete_files_globus.py -h`
 - **flag_experiment_files.py** - Script to check for and move local special experiment files to a subdirectory.
 Main usage is to move files out of the holding directory when special experiment files are not flagged earlier in the data flow chain.
-Note that although this script will normally be run on the holding directory, it is capable of running on any directory with RAWACFs and will move all special experiment files to a subdirectory called `special_experiments`.
+Note that although this script will normally be run on the holding directory, it is capable of running on any directory with RAWACFs and will move all special experiment files to a subdirectory called `special_experiments/`.
+- **gatekeeper_class.py** - This script contains utility functions for `gatekeeper_globus.py` as well as the 'Gatekeeper' class that is instantiated at the beginning of `gatekeeper_globus.py` and whose methods are called throughout the script.
+This script should not be executed directly in the command line.
+Instead, simply import the 'Gatekeeper' class and other functions into the running script.
+For example, both `gatekeeper_globus.py` and `delete_files_globus.py` import items from `gatekeeper_class.py` in this way.